What is it?

 However, if you are outside London, you can still contact your local police on 101.

 The police advise that you should talk to the suspected victim and encourage them to talk to someone else about it.
 This might be very scary for them, so even if they don’t talk about it, your support might help them in the future.
 You can encourage them to:

-– talk in confidence to one of the organisations and charities listed on the Met Police ‘More help and advice’ page such as Southall Black Sisters on 0208 571 0800 or the HM Government Forced Marriage Unit on 020 7708 0151.
+- Talk in confidence to one of the organisations and charities working to support survivors of honour-based crimes, such as Karma Nirvana, Southall Black Sisters, True Honour, or The Halo Project – or call the HM Government Forced Marriage Unit on 020 7708 0151.

 To help you raise awareness among your community about honour-based crime and how to spot the signs, we’ve compiled a range of free campaign materials that you can use to educate and inform people in your neighbourhood.

 Leaflets and posters that you can print off and hand out at events or leave in public places such as GP surgeries or schools, for people to pick up.

 However, leaflets should not be put through letterboxes, just in case a perpetrator sees it and suspects the victim is seeking help or reporting their behaviour.

 Online materials such as campaign websites, videos, GIFs and graphics that you can email to your local Neighbourhood Watch group members or share on social media sites such as your Neighbourhood Watch Facebook group or Twitter feed.

 Neighbourhood Watch has produced a leaflet urging members to be aware of the signs of forced marriage, honour-based violence or female genital mutilation in their communities.
 You can find it in the Downloads section on this page.